xenya52/fmc003_dongle_api/README.md

 ---------

 The service package is responsible for implementing the business logic of the application.
 It acts as an intermediary between the controller and the repository layers.
+It is separated into two parts.

+### IoWiki

+Heres everything what is important to parse the key values of the dongle model into readable informations with that you can work with in the frontend.
+Furthermore heres the method stored to fetch the required values from the teltonika io wiki page.

+### IoDongle

+The IoDongle folder is responsible for accepting dongleDate and implementing functions to get some dumby data for debugging reasons.

 Controller
 ---------